asishgeek/asishgeek.github.io/index.md

 	<h1 class="pageTitle">Recent News</h1>
 </div>

+#### July 10, 2016
+New manuscript on recovering the pure-strategy Nash equlibria set of graphical games from observations of purely behavioral data.
+The manuscript can be read [here](http://arxiv.org/abs/1607.02959)

 #### January 27, 2016
 New manuscript on the information theoretic limits of learning Bayesian networks.
 The manuscript can be read [here](http://arxiv.org/abs/1601.07460)